minyeong97/pytorch-seal/README.md

 ```
 pip install .
 ```
-then run the test by
+then run the test by(the linker has to know the path to SEAL library at this point)
 ```
 python test.py
 ```